 How to brush your cat’s teeth: A vet’s guide

-Dental disease is a serious problem for your cat.
-Not only can it cause discomfort for everyone involved (fish breath, anyone?) but it can also impact your cat’s longevity and quality of life.
+It’s important to know how to brush cat teeth because dental disease, like stomatitis, is a serious problem for felines.
+Not only can it cause discomfort for everyone involved (smelly cat breath, anyone?) but it can also impact your cat’s longevity and quality of life.
 Dental disease doesn’t just affect your cat’s mouth, either.
 Oral bacteria can enter the bloodstream and travel to other organs, causing or worsening problems in the heart, liver and kidneys.

 It’s clear that dental health is essential and brushing your cat’s teeth is the best way to keep your cat’s mouth clean and healthy.
 Many pet owners think that brushing their cat’s teeth will be impossible, but the truth is, it’s quite easy and, with the right preparation and training, can even be fun.